 The Licensed Software Office at the University of Toronto has agreements in place for UofT students, faculty and staff to purchase software such as SPSS and SAS.
-For other software, including NVivo, you may need to purchase directly from the vendor.
+NVivo is available to UofT faculty, staff, and students at no cost.

 Education ScholarshipTraining Opportunities